tnc-br/ddf-isoscapes/README.md

 4. Copy the provided URL and proceed with the next sections.

 ## Using local runtimes, manual setup

-This assumes `python3` is installed.
-The following steps might not work for python2 without additional steps.

 Steps 1-4 only need to be run once.